 The Ignatian Scholarship was formerly known as the Presidential Scholarship.
-We elected to change its designation in 1991 in honor of the 500th Anniversary of the birth of St. Ignatius, the founder of the Jesuits, and the 450th Anniversary of the Society
+Its designation was changed in 1991 in honor of the 500th Anniversary of the birth of St. Ignatius, the founder of the Jesuits, and the 450th Anniversary of the Society.

-The awarding of Ignatian Scholarships provides us with a unique opportunity to recognize individuals who have served this institution as trustees, faculty, staff or friends
+The awarding of Ignatian Scholarships provides a unique opportunity to recognize individuals who have served this institution as trustees, faculty, staff or friends.